SAMMISolutions/docs/doc_posts/_getting-started/step-by-step.md

 #### 4. Connect SAMMI to your OBS

 1. In your OBS go to Tools-Websocket Server Settings.
-Uncheck 'Enable authorization' (for easy setup, you can change it later) and press OK.
+You can check 'Enable Authentication' to input a password for your OBS connection, and this password will be used in SAMMI.
+Alternatively, uncheck 'Enable Authentication' for easy setup (you can change this later) and click 'Apply' then 'OK'.

 	{% include image.html w="100" src="obsws_settings.png" alt="OBS Websocket Settings" type="image" %}

 {:start="2"}
 2. In your SAMMI, click on **OBS Connections** at the bottom menu.
 Leave all input settings as the default values.
+If you used a password for OBS in the step above, make sure the passwords match.
-Click Connect.
+3. Click Connect.
 You should see a yellow notification message `OBS [Main] Connected` and the status indicator for `Main OBS` in the left bottom corner should change from red to green.

   {% include image.html w="75" src="obs-connected.png" alt="OBS is connected" %}